Use Cedar Island Ranch as your basecamp for exploring the Outer Banks in North Carolina.

 Generally, think of the Outer Banks as three islands.
 Locally the Northern Beaches are considered everything from Oregon Inlet north, from Nags Head to Duck.
 Hatteras Island includes Cape Hatteras National Seashore and seven villages.
 It’s the most rustic and “authentic” terrain, more like it was here centuries ago.
 Roanoke Island, home to the energetic little burg of Manteo, is where Old World met New World more than four centuries ago.
 There’s way too much to describe here, but The Outer Banks Visitors Bureau has their own very complete website at outerbanks.org.

-Of course, your horse awaits right here at Cedar Island Resort, but if you want to continue your equine adventure up the Banks, go horseback riding along the beach on Cape Hatteras, among the dunes.
+Of course, your horse awaits right here at Cedar Island Ranch, but if you want to continue your equine adventure up the Banks, go horseback riding along the beach on Cape Hatteras, among the dunes.
 You can bring your horse (lodging will be tough) or join a ride from one of the four permitted horseback tour guides: Equine Adventures, Hatteras Island Horseback, Lighthouse Horse Rides, and Outer Banks Horseback.
 They lead riders and small groups on tours across the trails and sands of Hatteras Island for 1-, 2-, 3- hour or even longer rides.